You may have heard the term “trap crop” before, but what exactly does it mean? A trap crop is a plant used to lure pests away from your garden [1].

 8. Sunflowers

-Sunflowers attract a wide variety of pests, including weevils, wireworms, earwigs, snails, and cutworms.
+Sunflowers draw many pests.
+These include weevils, wireworms, earwigs, snails, and cutworms.

 Specifically, they save your vegetable crops from these pests when planted between rows or at garden borders.
-They also attract birds, which can help keep harmful insects under control as well.
+They also attract birds, which can help keep harmful insects under control.

 9. Millet